CSE 401 15wi - Project V - Compiler Additions

 main project directory (the one that

-contains build.xml
+contains build.xml):

 ant clean cd .. tar cvfz additions.tar.gz your_project_directory_name

-Be sure that your boot.c
+Be sure that your boot.c runtime code is in src/boot.c

 and that it is included in the tar file you submit.

-s to your compiler, be sure to that the
+If you add doubles to your compiler, be sure to that the

-and number_converter.c
+number_converter.h and number_converter.c files

-are also in your src
+are also in your src directory.

 You and your partner should turn in only a single copy of the